wazo-platform/wazo-dist-upgrade/README.md

   Reason: the `wazo-dist-upgrade` package must not change version when running `wazo-dist-upgrade`, because the running dist-upgrade script will be replaced.

-- `/usr/bin/wazo-dist-upgrade` must be Python/Bash compatible with Jessie,
+- `/usr/bin/wazo-dist-upgrade` must be Python/Bash compatible with Stretch, Buster, Bullseye
-  Stretch and Buster

 ## Content